holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         }
         ```

-* `FetchOp`: Request DHT transform data which a node claims to hold.
+* `FetchOp`: Request DHT operation data which a node claims to hold.

     * **Notes**: This and its response `PushOpData` transfer the actual data which is validated and integrated at basis hashes for which a node is an authority.
 As an optimization, a node can request data for multiple Spaces which they believe the remote node has in common with them.
 The `FetchKey` type is defined as: